 Till now we considered functions which as arguments received the forms representing expressions, being data.
-Values of functions also were considered concerning as to data, i.e. the expressions treated as data.
+Values of functions also were considered concerning on type to data, i.e. the expressions treated as data.

-Being based on uniform data presentation and programs, function as argument can specify and function, or, in other words, definition of function, or a symbol representing function.
-Argument which value is function, name in functional programming by functional argument, and the function having functional argument - functional.
+Being grounded on uniform data representation and programs, function as argument can specify and function, or, in other words, function definition, or the character representing function.
+The argument which value is function, name in functional programming by functional argument, and the function having functional argument - a functional.

-Distinction between concepts "data" and "function" is defined not on the basis of their structure, and depending on their use.
-If the argument is used in function only as the object participating in calculations we deal with the ordinary argument which is submiting data.
-If it is used as the means defining calculations, i.e. plays calculations, for example, a role of lambda-expression which is applied to other arguments we deal with function.
+Distinction between concepts "data" and "function" is defined not on the basis of their structure, and depending on their usage.
+If the argument is used in function only as the object participating in calculations we deal with the ordinary argument which is submitting data.
+If it is used as a resource defining calculations, i.e. plays calculations, for example, a role lambda-expression which is applied to other arguments we deal with function.

-The same expression can act in connection with various aspects, on the one hand, as ordinary argument, and on the other hand, as functional.
-The role and interpretation of expression depend on its syntactic position.
-We shall give an example:
+The same expression can appear in connection with various aspects, on the one hand, as ordinary argument, and on the other hand, as functional.
+The role and expression interpretation depend on its syntactic position.
+We will give an example:

 >('(lambda () (nil list this)) first) ; first - function